-I’m a poet and writer who practices and teaches yoga and meditation.
+I’m a poet and writer who practices and teaches writing, yoga and meditation.
 My life is devoted to exploring how people make sense of themselves and the world through language and movement.
 I’m an advocate for attending to the places we live, noticing what’s around us, recording it artfully and engaging with each moment in time.

 The sweet first lines of William Blake’s Auguries of Innocence seem to sum it up.